Wind power in the United Kingdom: Auction bids

-In the UK's contract for difference auctions of 2017 and 2019, offshore windfarms made bids to supply the grid at strike prices much lower than anything seen before: £57.50/MWh in the 2017 auction and £39.65/MWh in the 2019 one.
-These values are below the ostensible windfarm costs outlined in the previous section, and have therefore been widely taken as evidence of a fundamental change in the economics of offshore wind power; in other words that technological advances have led to much lower costs.
+In the UK's contract for difference auctions of 2017 and 2019, offshore windfarms made bids to supply the grid at strike prices much lower than anything seen before: £57.50/MWh in the 2017 auction and £39.65/MWh in 2019.
+These values are below the ostensible windfarm costs outlined in the previous section, and have therefore been widely taken as evidence of a fundamental change in the economics of offshore wind power; in other words, that technological advances have led to much lower costs.

-There has been no similar reduction in bidding prices from onshore windfarms.
-The lowest successful bid under the CfD regime has been £79.99/MWh.
+There has been no similar reduction in bidding prices from onshore windfarms: by 2021, the lowest successful bid under the CfD regime had been £79.99/MWh.

 Effects on electricity price

-Historically, wind power had raised costs of electricity slightly.
+Historically, wind power raised costs of electricity slightly.
 In 2015, it was estimated that the use of wind power in the UK had added £18 to the average yearly electricity bill.
-This was the additional cost to consumers of using wind to generate about 9.3% of the annual total (see table below) – about £2 for each 1%.
+This was the additional cost to consumers of using wind to generate about 9.3% of the annual total.

-The building of UK wind farms has been supported through the Renewables Obligation and, since 2016, by price guarantee support through the Contracts for Difference regime too.
-The 2018 levelised cost of electricity (LCOE) of offshore wind was in the range £100–150/MWh.
-However, in recent CfD auctions, strike prices as low as £39.65/MWh have been agreed for offshore wind projects, which has led to an assumption that there has been an equivalent reduction in the underlying costs.
-Due to the structure of the contract for difference arrangements wind generators pay the government when power prices exceed the strike price.
+The building of UK wind farms has been supported through the Renewables Obligation and, since 2016, by price guarantee support through the Contracts for Difference scheme too.
+The 2018 levelised cost of electricity from offshore wind was in the range £100–150/MWh.
+However, in later CfD auctions, strike prices as low as £39.65/MWh were agreed for offshore wind projects, which led to an assumption that there had been an equivalent reduction in the underlying costs.
+Due to the structure of the contract for difference arrangements, wind generators pay the government when power prices exceed the strike price.
 Wholesale power prices averaged £57/MWh in 2018 and £113/MWh in 2021 before spiking above £400/MWh in 2022.

 Offshore wind has historically been more expensive than onshore wind, but in 2016 it was predicted that it would have the lowest levelised cost of electricity in the United Kingdom in 2020 when a carbon cost was applied to generating technologies.
-In the 2022 AR4 CFD auction, offshore wind cleared at an average price of £37.35/MWh versus onshore winds average price of £42.47/MWh (both 2012 prices).
+In the 2022 AR4 CFD auction, offshore wind cleared at an average price of £37.35/MWh versus onshore wind's average price of £42.47/MWh (both expressed as 2012 prices).